papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 }
 ```

-It's the `"propertyName": "propertyValue"` part, that we call a _property_.
+It's the `"propertyName": "propertyValue"` part, that papiNet calls a _property_.

 ## Design Rules